 More on Sabalenka...

-Currently without a full-time coach, used to work with Dmitry Tursunov...
+Currently without a full-time coach; previously coached by Dmitry Tursunov and Didi Kindlmann...
 Started playing tennis when she was 6 by an accident when her father Sergey drove by the tennis courts and decided to give it a try...
 Loves her family and her young sister...
 Loves to laugh, has a sweet tooth and considers something sweet as a perfect present...
 Dreams of having a dog...
 Loves her grandmother’s cooking, and looks forward to her pancakes when she is away from home...
 She spends her time off with family, catching up with friends, or reading.
 Her favorite book is “The Count of Monte Cristo”...
 Favorite movies are Titanic, Home Alone, Never Back Down...
 Her role model is Roger Federer Facebook - sabalenkatennis Twitter - @SabalenkaA Instagram - sabalenka_aryna

 Winner (7): 2020 - Doha, Ostrava; 2019 - Shenzhen, Wuhan, Zhuhai; 2018 - New Haven, Wuhan.